 Dansk Psykolog Forenings Studentersektion (DPS) – in English, The Danish Psychology Students Association, is managed by the National Organisation (NO), which is elected each year at the annual general assembly.
 The NO consists of 4 LOs (1 LO from each university in the country).
 Each LO has its own president.
 Two of the 4 LO presidents gets elected as the president and vice-president of the NO and thereby represents the Danish students in the board of the Danish Psychology Association.
 Overall, DPS works to promote the professional and student political interests of the students.
 We also work to promote the cooperation between DPS and the remaining four of the associations plus the contact between the students among the universities of the country.

 E-mail: dps [at] dp [dot] dk | denmark [at] efpsa [dot] org

 EPSA (from Estonia)

-EPSA, the Estonian Association of Psychology Students, or EPSÜ in Estonian, was called into action in 1992.
-It represents all current and past psychology students in Estonia.
-Presently psychology is taught in two universities in Estonia.
-The goal of EPSA is to unite psychology students into a single organisation, to improve the quality of psychology curricula in our country, to collaborate with other organisations and to introduce scientific psychology to the society.
-By organising annual congresses, workshops, meetings with working psychologists and other specialists (e.g. lawyers) etc, we try to provide students with useful contacts and information which will hopefully help them become more aware of their future work field and commence collaboration with each other at the first opportunity.
+EPSA, the Estonian Psychology Students’ Association, or EPSÜ in Estonian, was called into action in 1992.
+It represents all current and past Psychology students in Estonia.
+Presently Psychology is taught in two universities in Estonia.
+The goal of EPSA is to unite Psychology students into a single organisation, to improve the quality of psychology curricula in our country, to collaborate with other organisations, and to introduce scientific Psychology to the society.
+By organising annual congresses, workshops, meetings with working psychologists and other specialists (e.g. lawyers), we try to provide students with useful contacts and information which will hopefully help them become more aware of their future work field and commence collaboration with each other at the first opportunity.

 Web Site: www.epsy.org.ee